We did not play well towards end in both innings: Harmanpreet | Sports-Games

 We did not play well towards end in both innings: Harmanpreet

-Supernovas' skipper Harmanpreet Kaur said ordinary performance by both batters and bowlers during the slog overs resulted in her team's five-wicket defeat against Velocity, here on Wednesday.
-Supernovas could not defend their modest 126 for eight in the opening match of the Women's T20 Challenge.
+Supernovas' skipper Harmanpreet Kaur blamed ordinary performance by both batters and bowlers in the death overs for her team's five-wicket loss to Velocity in the opening match of the Women's T20 Challenge here.
+Put in to bat, Supernovas couldn't accelarate in the slog overs to post a modest 126 for eight.
+Velocity then overhauled the target, scoring 129 for five in 19.5 overs.
 "To win games you need to keep bowling well.
 Whatever we thought, in the last couple of overs, we didn't bowl according to plan.
 They batted really well, got to appreciate that," said Harmanpreet at the post-match presentation ceremony.
 "In our last four batting overs, we didn't utilise well.
 Even a single per ball would have been good enough but we didn't get that.
 Playing after a long time, it's not easy, but if you keep winning, only then can you survive in this tournament," she said.

 Winning captain Mithali Raj said she was expecting a total in the range of 120-130 in the first innings.
 "Wish we had a decent opening start, because in low scoring games that's important.
 Losing Danny Wyatt was big because she's a main player, and a bit nervous too.
 But Veda played well, with Sushma and Sune too," she said.
-Mithlai said the Women's T20 Challenge was a goof platforms to help "our younger players".
+Mithali said the Women's T20 Challenge was a good platforms to help "our younger players".
 "They can see Harmanpreet, Smriti and so on and prepare with them."
-They next play Trailblazers on Thursday.
+Velocity will next play Trailblazers on Thursday.

 - READ MORE ON: